KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [mm-hsl-timetable by ZakarFin](https://github.com/ZakarFin/mm-hsl-timetable)

 1. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
+2. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-2. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+3. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-3. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
+4. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
 Please add one.
-4. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch.
+5. Recommendation: Found `"node-fetch"` in file `node_helper.js`: Replace it with built-in fetch.
-5. Recommendation: No ESLint configuration was found.
+6. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [mm-music-player by masters1222](https://github.com/masters1222/mm-music-player)